microsoft/sqlworkshops/sql2019workshop/sql2019wks/09_BigDataClusters.md

 <h3><b><a name="solution">The Solution</a></b></h3>

-SQL Server 2019 Big Data Clusters come with tools such as the **azdata** command line interface (CLI) to help simplify the deployment of a Big Data Cluster on Kubernetes
+SQL Server 2019 Big Data Clusters come with tools such as the **azdata** command line interface (CLI) to help simplify the deployment of a Big Data Cluster on Kubernetes.

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b><a name="activity9.0">     Activity: Deploying a Big Data Cluster</a></b></h2>

-Azure Kuberentes Service (AKS) provides a managed platform to deploy a Kubernetes cluster.
+Azure Kubernetes Service (AKS) provides a managed platform to deploy a Kubernetes cluster.
 Kubernetes can also be deployed on the platform of your choice using tools like **kubeadm**.

-SQL Server 2019 Big Data Clusters provide guidance for deployment on AKS or your Kuberentes cluster at https://docs.microsoft.com/en-us/sql/big-data-cluster/deployment-guidance
+SQL Server 2019 Big Data Clusters provide guidance for deployment on AKS or your Kubernetes cluster at https://docs.microsoft.com/en-us/sql/big-data-cluster/deployment-guidance

 <h3><img style="margin: 0px 15px 15px 0px;" ****src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b><a name="actvitysteps9.0">Activity Steps</a></b></h3>